2013 Green Bay Packers season: Week 2: vs. Washington Redskins

 Following their loss to the 49ers 28–34 at Candlestick Park in Week 1, the Packers went back home to Lambeau to take on the 0–1 Washington Redskins.
 On the opening drive, Eddie Lacy suffered a concussion after a helmet-to helmet hit with Brandon Meriweather.
 He exited the game and James Starks replaced him.
 The Packers drew first blood with a 28-yard field goal.
 They then followed it up with a 35-yard touchdown pass to Randall Cobb on 4th and 3 to take a 10–0 lead.
 The Packers took advantage of Robert Griffin III's limited mobility and shut out the Redskins' offense in the 1st half.
 The Packers continued to pile up yards and points, first with a 14-yard touchdown pass to Jordy Nelson and then with a 3-yard touchdown pass to Jermichael Finley.
 By halftime, the Packers had a commanding 24–0 lead.
 Early in the 3rd quarter, Aaron Rodgers once again connected with Jordy Nelson for a 15-yard touchdown to take a 31–0 lead.
 The Redskins finally manage to sustain a drive and capped it off with a 6-yard touchdown pass to Pierre Garçon.
 However, the Packers responded with a 32-yard touchdown run by James Starks to make it 38–7.
 The Redskins managed to score two more touchdowns in the 4th quarter, first a 3-yard touchdown pass to Jordan Reed, then a 9-yard touchdown pass to Santana Moss (failed 2-point conversion).
 Up 38–20 with 7:36 remaining in the 4th, the Packers managed to sustain a drive to run out the clock and win their first game of the 2013 season.
 Aaron Rodgers was 34–42 for 480 yards and 4 touchdown passes, while James Starks rushed 20 times for 132 yards and a touchdown.
 Rodgers managed to tie Matt Flynn against Detroit in 2011 for the franchise record of passing yards in a single game (480).
 With the win, the Packers were 1–1.

 Week 3: at Cincinnati Bengals

-Both teams each committed four turnovers with Aaron Rodgers throwing two interceptions and Andy Dalton throwing one pick to Sam Shields.
-Two other Packer turnovers were fumbles with the last fumble came from Johnathan Franklin with Terence Newman returning a fumble return for a touchdown to give the Bengals the lead.
+In a turnover-infested game, both teams each committed four with Aaron Rodgers throwing two interceptions and Andy Dalton throwing one pick to Sam Shields.
+Two other Packer turnovers were fumbles, the last of which came from Johnathan Franklin with Terence Newman returning it for a touchdown to give the Bengals the lead after trailing 30-14 in the 3rd quarter.
 With the loss, the Packers fell to 1–2 entering their bye week.